 Directions: Identify the words that are similar in meaning to the word/idiom/phrase in bold.
+If none of the options conveys the correct meaning, mark (E) as your answer.
 The options do not necessarily need to be grammatically correct.